kahanib/kahanib.github.io/index.md

-I like trading, coding and mostyl learning new things.
+I'm passionate about trading, coding and most of all learning new things.

-And really enjoying a challenge
+I really enjoy a challenge and problem solving.